Battle of Bint Jbeil: Operation Change of Direction 11 (10-12 August)

-Less than three days before the ceasefire Operation Changing Direction 11 was launched with the aim of pushing further into Lebanese territory.
+Less than three days before the ceasefire, Operation Changing Direction 11 was launched with the aim of pushing further into Lebanese territory.
 17 Israeli soldiers died in the fighting around the villages of Hadatha, Yatar, at-Tiri, Rashaf and Ayta az-Zut, to the north of Bint Jbeil.
 The overall commander of the Bint Jbeil region, Muhammad Qanso (Sajid ad-Duwayr), from the village of ad-Duwayr, was killed on 11 August.
 He was severely wounded in an Israeli airstrike outside the village of Beit Yahoun, some five kilometers north of Bint Jbeil and later succumbed to his wounds.
 In spite of the fact that the IDF was ordered once again to capture Bint Jbeil, there are no reports of any offensive Israeli action against Hezbollah positions in the town itself.

 A New York Times correspondent accompanied a platoon from the Golani 51st Battalion, that had previously suffered heavy casualties in the battle of Bint Jbeil.
 The unit occupied an unfinished building in the Bint Jbeil area.
 A Merkava tank was hit by a Kornet missile wounding two soldiers.
 After the top floor of the house was hit by a missile strike the IDF soldiers took shelter in the most secure part of the building, the first floor bathroom, and remained there for 36 hours.
 The experience two weeks earlier made the Golani soldiers wary of casualties.

-On the last hours before the cease-fire came into effect Lieutenant Adam Kima was ordered to clear a road going westward out of Bint Jbeil.
+In the last hours before the ceasefire came into effect, Lieutenant Adam Kima was ordered to clear a road going westward out of Bint Jbeil.
 Kima refused to obey orders, claiming a high risk of being exposed to Hezbollah ambushes.
 The officer and five of his soldiers were arrested and sentenced to prison for 2–3 weeks (though released early).

-By the beginning of September Israeli forces had withdrawn from the area of Bint Jbeil and control was transferred to the Lebanese army and United Nations peacekeeping forces.
+By the beginning of September, Israeli forces had withdrawn from the area of Bint Jbeil and control was transferred to the Lebanese army and United Nations peacekeeping forces.

 Some have commented that this battle had a psychological component outweighing its military significance.
 Uri Bar-Joseph wrote about Dan Halutz in Haaretz "He pushed for ineffectual military initiatives with a high casualty toll, like the conquest of Bint Jbail, which was meant to create a spectacle of victory in the place where Nasrallah delivered his "spider web" speech following the IDF pullout in May 2000."